mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

     </div>
 ```

 This all sounds great right?
 Almost no configuration and very powerful by default.
 Until you want to customize your build for more advanced usages.
-For example being able to import Markdown files.
-Therefore you have to install (or write your own) plugins.
+For example, being able to import Markdown files.
+Therefore, you have to install (or write your own) plugins.

 Every NPM dependency which name starts with `parcel-plugin-...` is recognized as Parcel plugin and enabled automatically.
 This makes it easy to extend but it is less transparent than a single configuration file.